LiliaFramework/Lilia/documentation/manual/converting-from-clockwork.md

 So in these two examples, the whole deal of instancing items is done for you in Lilia!

 # Hooks
-You will need to modify the function name and arguments for your schema or plugin hooks.
+You will need to modify the function name and arguments for your schema or module hooks.

 ```
 -- before